 3. Aloe Water

 Aloe water is a drink created from the aloe vera plant, which is well-known for its healing properties.
 Aloe vera has been used for medicinal purposes for hundreds of years.
-In an effort to offer the beneficial properties of aloe vera, the plant has been broken down into a beverage to create an easy to drink method of consumption.
+In an effort to offer the beneficial properties of aloe vera, the plant has been broken down into a beverage to create an easy-to-drink method of consumption.

-The same way that aloe vera heals the exterior layer of the skin after a sunburn, the plant is able to heal the interior layers of the body.
+In the same way that aloe vera heals the exterior layer of the skin after a sunburn, the plant is able to heal the interior layers of the body.

 Aloe vera water contains vitamin B12, folate, choline, copper and potassium, 20 amino acids and seven of the eight essential amino acids.
 In addition, aloe vera water boasts anti-inflammatory properties that aid in constipation and heartburn.